rolling-scopes-school/tasks/tasks/nonograms/README.md

 `Advanced:`

 - the game should have at least 5 templates for easy level (5x5).
 Players should be able to choose the picture they wish to solve, possibly through a list of items.
 You might implement it in two ways: either make a list of possible templates with images(solved puzzles) or using template names (without pictures), or using both images and names.
 User should also easy understand what is the level of image.
-- a player is able to fill in a cell in the grid changing the color of the grid to crossed-cell(X) using right mouse-click.
+- a player is able to fill in a cell in the grid changing the color of the grid to crossed-cell(X) using right mouse-click in desktop device mode (as per the Desktop device type in DevTools).
 Context menu should not appear.
 Filling empty cells with X is not obligatory to win the game.
 - the game can be restarted (reset) without reloading the page (for example, by clicking on button `Reset game`).
 After clicking the button the level of game and template (picture) should not be changed - it means that only filled cells will be reset.
 Otherwise the player can change game template or game level (for example, you could implement menu with options) without reloading the page.
 - display the game duration in format XX:XX, stop-watch will start after first click on field (not on clues).
 "Great!
 You have solved the nonogram in ## seconds!" is displayed after winning.
 - the game should include sound effects for events such as mark a cell as black, flagging a cell as X, flagging a cell as empty and win game.